BUSN: Business (Undergraduate)

 BUSN 2010 Business Statistics (4 Credits)

-This course is designed to introduce basic statistics and its various applications in business, management and economics.
-This introductory course provides statistical and mathematical knowledge to develop critical thinking skills that will allow students to recognize, describe, and analyze business, management and economic problems using statistical tools and mathematical methods.
-Major topics include methods for describing, collecting, and interpreting data, probability distribution, sampling, testing hypothesis, analysis of variance, and linear and multiple regression.
-Highly Recommended (not required): College Mathematics (MATH 1000) or equivalent
+This course is designed to introduce basic statistics and its various models and applications to students majoring in business related fields.
+This introductory class provides statistical and mathematical knowledge to develop critical thinking skills that will allow students to recognize, describe, analyze, and solve real-world problems using statistical models and mathematical methods.
+Highly Recommended: College Mathematics (MATH 1000) or equivalent

 BUSN 2015 Computer Applications in Business Management & Economics (4 Credits)